Teacher Guide

 Lesson Overview

-- Students are introduced to the Korean Diaspora and Korean American immigration patterns and experiences.
+- Students are introduced to the Korean diaspora and Korean American immigration patterns and experiences.
 They complete a short web-based research project on locations of Koreans and Korean Americans.
-They compare experiences of Korean Americans in the first and second waves of immigrants and consider how these experiences have evolved over the 20th century.
+They compare experiences of Korean Americans in the first and second waves of immigrants and consider how these experiences have changed over the 20th century.

 Time Frame